How to focus when revising

 2) Make a revision timetable

 Now you’ve got your revision goals clearly mapped out, you can make a timetable to help you achieve them.
-It may sound daft but include your full daily routine in your timetable, not just study times.
-This will help you make sure you are getting enough sleep and waking up feeling rested and productive.
+It may sound obvious but include your full daily routine in your timetable, not just study times.
+This will help ensure you get enough sleep and wake up feeling rested and productive.

 Listen to the advice of your tutors regarding how much time you should be spending revising each subject.
 You can always adjust this if you feel there are particular areas you struggle with that need a little more attention.